-We currently have vacancies on the board.
-Contact us if you are interested in joining or volunteering.
+Contact us if you are interested in joining the board in the future or volunteering.

 Bob has been a part of the Cliff Bungalow-Mission CA for over 35 years.
 He first got involved because of a proposed development that had immediate impact on him.
 He says he has remained involved for so many years because he is still able to contribute to the vitality of the community, enjoys it, and is very proud of where he lives.
 Bob has played a key role in many exciting initiatives not only in his community but also throughout Calgary.
 One of the most notable being founding the popular Lilac Festival as a way to showcase and bring awareness to one of the city’s oldest communities.

 Born and raised in Calgary, Ted first lived in Mission in 2001 and cites the unique character of the neighbourhood and its residents as the reason he makes it his home.

 With a professional background in graphic and web design, Ted currently plies his trade in the field of software development.
 In his spare time, he can be found either travelling, training at Repsol Sport Centre, or undoing his training at one of 4th Street’s many decadent eateries.